GadzeFinance/etherfi-sync-clientv2/README.md

 	"BIDDER": (your node operator wallet),
 	"OUTPUT_LOCATION": (the path you want to download the keys to), "PRIVATE_KEYS_FILE_LOCATION": (the path to your `privateEtherfiKeystore-….json`),
-	"PASSWORD": (the passwd you used when generating the private keys via etherfi-desktop-app) }
+	"PASSWORD": (the passwd you used when generating the private keys via etherfi-desktop-app), "IGNORE_LAST_VALIDATOR_INDEX": (boolean, set true to ignore the local database and iterate over all validator bids from thegraph)
+}
 ```